hrko/dnscollector-logfile-s3uploader/README.md

 ## Prerequisites

 * A running instance of DNSCollector.
-* Go (version 1.21 or later) to build the binary.
 * AWS credentials configured in your environment.
 The tool uses the default AWS SDK credential chain, which searches for credentials in:
     1. Environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, etc.).
     2. Shared credentials file (`~/.aws/credentials`).
     3. IAM role for an EC2 instance or ECS task.

+## Installation

+You can download a pre-compiled binary from the project's GitHub Releases page.

+1. Download the latest binary for your operating system and architecture.
+2. Place the compiled `dnscollector-logfile-s3uploader` binary in a directory accessible to the DNSCollector process, such as `/usr/local/bin/`.
+3. Make the binary executable:
+    ```sh
+    chmod +x /usr/local/bin/dnscollector-logfile-s3uploader
+    ```

 ## Building from Source

+Alternatively, you can build the binary from the source code.

 1. Clone or download the source code into a directory.

-2. Build the binary using the Go toolchain:
+2. You will need Go (version 1.24 or later) to build the binary.
+Build the binary using the Go toolchain:
     ```sh
     go build -o dnscollector-logfile-s3uploader .
     ```